Eastern Connecticut

 In late August, however, I didn’t hear a single Ovenbird; the woods were largely silent.
 The Ovenbird gets its name from its nest, “a domed structure placed on the ground, woven from vegetation, and containing a side entrance.”

 I also heard thrushes — Wood Thrush and Hermit Thrush.
 When I walked north from my parking-spot, along Lowden Brook, I heard the Louisiana waterthrush.
-These three thrush species seem to have a “family resemblance” in appearance and in their song.
+These three thrush species seem to have a “family resemblance” in appearance and in song.

 Below is a quiet stretch of Lowden Brook (I marked the location with a purple pin).